IAEA-NSDDNetwork/PANDORA/README.md

 # Pandora
 Performs some basic physics checks for the ENSDF file.

+Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV

 Pandora is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 ## Disclaimer